TeamMGE/GenomeBioinformaticsCourse/_episodes/61-COOIII.md

 > ## Exercise: If we would have run orthofinder.
 Would orthofinder have made a correct orthogroup?
 >
 >> ## solution
->> Likely not.
-As the blast output cannot connect all orthologs.
-You need profile searches network to start from.
+>> Likely orthofinder would fail, because the blast output cannot connect all orthologs.
+Consequently you get disconnected clusters or singleton sequences in your blast BBH network/graph.
+>>
+>> If you would want a network that connects these sequences you need profile searches network to start from.
+Although even then, how would Trichomonas ever make a bidirectional/reciporcal best hit?
 >{: .solution}
 {: .challenge}